 To prove the loss of future wages and the cost of future medical treatment, you need wage projections and a medical plan from your doctor detailing your follow-up treatment plans.

 General damages are non-economic.
 They have no monetary value and are more difficult to recover.
 Examples include pain and suffering, disfigurement, lost opportunity, inability to enjoy life, scarring, and disability.
 Your auto accident lawyer can help you value general damages.

-Punitive damages are a third type of damages.
-They are almost never associated with car accident lawsuits.
+Punitive damages are a third type of damage.
+They are rarely associated with car accident lawsuits.
 In theory, compensatory damages make the victim whole again.
-Punitive damages are a form of punishment meant to deter others from committing the same wrong.
+Punitive damages are a punishment meant to deter others from committing the same wrong.
 The responsible party must do something horribly egregious for the plaintiff to receive punitive damages.